 Origin of the West Highland White Terrier Dog Breed

 This dog, also known as the Westie, is a terrier from Scotland.
-Though now white, they used to come in a bunch of colors like black, cream and red.
-They became white when a guy by the name of Colonel Edward Malcolm of Poltalloch, Argyllshire, Scotland, bred them to be such.
+Though now white, they used to come in many colors like black, cream, and red.
+They became white when Colonel Edward Malcolm of Poltalloch, Argyllshire, Scotland, bred them to be such.